-If any kind of FTM transsexual surgery is in your plans, it’s likely that you’ve thought about surgery scars: their placement and visibility, and for many, the ways in which they can be reduced.
-Some guys are proud of their scars and wear them as badges of honor, but if you’re looking for information about the best ways to treat scars and reduce their appearance, you’ll find lots of ideas in this comprehensive guide.
+If any kind of gender-affirming surgery is in your plans, it’s likely that you’ve thought about surgery scars: their placement and visibility, and possibly the ways in which they can be reduced.
+Some people are proud of their scars and wear them as badges of honor, but if you’re looking for information about the best ways to treat scars and reduce their appearance, you’ll find lots of ideas in this comprehensive guide.
+Dig in!

 To determine the best methods for treating surgery scars we first need to understand what they are.
 Simply stated, scars are areas of fibrous skin that replace normal skin after injury.
 Skin injury can include wounds, burns, acne and surgery.
 Scar formation is a natural part of the healing process.
 When your skin is injured, skin cells rich in collagen (protein) multiply to replace the injured skin.
 The collagen contains fibers that strengthen the layer of skin below the surface, adding thickness to the healing skin, and it’s this thickness that causes scarring.
 How the scar heals is dependent on the severity and location of the injury, age, hereditary factors, and skin color.